“A three mile loop starting from the visitor center at William B. Umstead State Park.”

 Features: Lake — River/Creek — Wildflowers

-Sal's Branch Trail starts at the visitor center from the Crabtree Creek entrance to the park (US-70).
+Sal's Branch Trail starts at the park office from the Crabtree Creek entrance to the park (US-70).
 The trail leads down to the gravel parking lot behind the park office and then heads into the woods.
 You'll follow along the small stream for which the trail is named, but unless it has rained recently, there isn't usually much water.
 In about a half-mile from the start, a spur trail splits and goes right towards the family campground.

 After this point, the trail loops around and starts heading towards the south.
 Although there are some minor ups and downs, the elevation change on this trail is minimal, making it a good option for all ability and fitness levels.
 The trail crosses a service road and soon you should be able to get glimpses of Big Lake through the trees.